fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 ### Customising parameters

-Similarly to [Custom variables](#custom-variables), you can customise many of the parameters of the individual CashBox components by providing their values in the query string.
+Similar to [Custom variables](#custom-variables), you can customize many of the parameters of the individual CashBox components by providing their values in the query string.

 #### Queue parameters

-There are three main queue parameters, each using a **zero-based** index to indicate the queue of the template, where you'd like to apply the value.
+There are three main queue parameters, each using a **zero-based** index to indicate the queue of the template where you'd like to apply the value.

 | Parameter                          | Description                                                  |
 | ---------------------------------- | ------------------------------------------------------------ |